IASA2/draft-ietf-iasa2-struct/draft-ietf-iasa2-struct.md

 ## LLC Board Director Removal {#director-removal}

 Directors may be removed with or without cause.
 A vote in favor of removal must be no fewer than the number of Directors less two.
-Directors may also be removed via the IETF recall process defined in {{RFC7437}} (BCP10), Section 7.
 So for example, if there are seven directors, then five votes are required.
 Directors may also be removed via the IETF recall process defined in {{RFC7437}} (BCP10), Section 7.

 ## Filling a LLC Board Director Vacancy {#director-vacancy}

 It shall be the responsibility of each respective body that appointed or selected a Director that vacates the Board to appoint a new Director to fill the vacancy.
-However this obligation will not apply to vacancies in Board-appointed positions.
-For example, if a Director selected by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom (using it's mid-term rules, as specified in {{RFC8318}}, Section 3.5) as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.
+For example, if a Director selected by the NomCom departs the Board prior to the end of their term for whatever reason, then it is the responsibility of the NomCom (using its mid-term rules, as specified in {{RFC8318}}, Section 3.5) as the original appointing body to designate a replacement that will serve out the remainder of the term of the departed Director.
+However, this obligation will not apply to vacancies in Board-appointed positions.

+## Quorum {#quorum}

+At all meetings of the Board, at least 2/3 of the Directors then in office shall constitute a quorum for the transaction of business.
+If a quorum shall not be present at any meeting of the Board, the Directors present thereat may adjourn the meeting without notice other than announcement at the meeting, until a quorum shall be present.

+## Board Voting {#voting}

+The Board can hold votes during synchronous live meetings of the Board (including telephonic and video) or via asynchronous written (including electronic) means.
+Decisions on regular LLC matters shall be made by a 2/3 majority vote in favor, with the exception of removal of a Director as specified in {{director-removal}}.
+Absentee voting and voting by proxy shall not be permitted.

 ## Interim Board {#interim-board}